Custom-Surgical-GmbH/BlogNew/content/blog/06-meet-custom-surgical/index.md

 title: Meet Custom Surgical and its transformation on access to healthcare worldwide
 date: 2022-06-06
 tags: ["Technology"]
 description: "Imagine a world with democratic access to healthcare, where anyone can get access to proper optical imaging consultation.
 Did you imagine?
-So did we"
+So did we!"
 image: "./shooting1.jpg"
 views: 900
 author: by Stephanie Ramos